-Friday 24th February 2023, 9.30am – 4.00pm
+Friday 1st March 2024, 9.30am – 4.00pm

-This quarterly meeting provides an enjoyable and supportive space for thinking, dialogue, and learning.
-The regular meetings aim to reduce feelings of professional isolation, stimulate creative discussion, and develop a sense of community among those involved in psychodynamic work.
+This quarterly meeting provides an enjoyable and supportive space for thinking, dialogue and learning.
+The regular meetings aim to reduce feelings of professional isolation, stimulate creative discussion and develop a sense of community among those involved in psychodynamic work.

 Through shared learning and dialogue, we grow stronger and more confident about our work and its place in the psychotherapeutic milieu.